robzor92/robzor92.github.io/docs/admin/oauth2/create-okta-client.md

 # Create An Application in Okta

+## Introduction
 This example uses an Okta development account to create an application that will represent a Hopsworks client in the identity provider.

+## Prerequisites
+Okta development account.
 To create a developer account go to [Okta developer](https://developer.okta.com/signup/).

+### Step 1: Register Hopsworks as an application in your identity provider
 After creating a developer account register a client by going to _Applications_ and click on **Create App Integration**.

   <figure>